hungdv136/rio-js/README.md

 ## Introduction

-Assume you want to perform integration tests for an API which is dependent on a 3rd party API, these services are deployed on different testing servers as the diagram below
+Suppose you want to perform integration tests for an API which is dependent on a 3rd party API, these services are deployed on different testing servers as the diagram below

 ![Component](docs/component.png)